-During World War Two, the Air Ministry bought land in Carnaby to build an emergency landing strip for crippled bombers.
+During World War Two, the Air Ministry bought agricultural land in Carnaby to build an emergency landing strip for bombers.
+Carnaby was to be used for battle-damaged bombers who were unable to reach their home bases and for diversions due to poor weather conditions.
 The airfield was built by a company called Monks and was operational by March/April of 1944.
-The runway was 3,000 yards long and 250 yards wide – five times the normal width.
-Over 1,500 bombers made an emergency landing at Carnaby and many lives were saved.

 The airfield was sold in 1972 for £50,000 to East Riding of Yorkshire Council for development.
 It is now a thriving industrial estate and the old runway has been re-named Lancaster Road in honour of the bombers that landed there.